-Rebecca commenced in her role as Assistant Ombudsman Strategic Policy and Projects, National and International Relations in 2017.
+Rebecca joined the Office in 2006 and commenced in her current role in June 2018.
+Prior to this, she was a Director from 2017.
 She has extensive experience managing strategic research, policy and projects and intergovernmental and international engagement on issues of good governance.